 Bruno is a small cat, but he has the biggest heart of any creature I have ever met.
 I will never know why or how he survived his own disease, but he doesn’t take a single day for granted.
 Helen Keller said, “True vision does not require the eyes.”
 Bruno the blind kitten is a testament to that.
 He may not be able to see, but he knows where he is needed.

-Each year, the Petco Foundation Holiday Wishes campaign invites adopters to share stories of how their pets have changed their lives to give the organizations that they’ve adopted from the chance to receive grant awards.
+Each year, Petco Love Holiday Wishes campaign invites adopters to share stories of how their pets have changed their lives to give the organizations that they’ve adopted from the chance to receive grant awards.
 This story by Kelsey won Operation Kindness in Carrollton, Texas a 2020 Holiday Wishes award.